 The Growing Project is a community-led growing scheme transforming the lives of Birmingham’s homeless and vulnerable communities through gardening together.
 The project aims to show how positive steps can tackle issues of homelessness, isolation, social and economic inequality, promote health and wellbeing, and create community-led inclusive solutions to regeneration.
 The project is collaborative at heart and the team includes Residents from Hostels, artists, volunteers, businesses, Spring Housing an organisation which provides homes for those in need, St Annes hostel, Crisis and SIFA Fireside, charities that work with vulnerable people and people experiencing homelessness.

 Aiming to ‘Green-Sense’ the city, The Growing Project improves sites across Birmingham by ‘growing food and creating green spaces’, sites that are developed, tended and nurtured by people experiencing difficult times.
 The project is currently operating in four hostels across the city.
 They also create visible platforms that help to change perceptions of vulnerable people, celebrating their production and demonstrating their positive contributions to society.

-A new documentary about the project, from Grand Union and film director Sima Gonsai, will be launched online on Friday 16th July.
+A new documentary about the project, from Grand Union and film director Sima Gonsai, was launched online on Friday 16th July.
 Commissioned by The Space and filmed in Birmingham during Spring 2021, over 4 different locations, the film captures the real life stories, dreams and achievements of the people involved in the project, from participants, artists, gardeners and volunteers to the organisations underpinning the work.
 The garden becomes a place of shared stories, plant growing, food making, and also sanctuary, recovery and meaningful production.
 The film also shows the benefits of connecting people to nature when in difficult times and also questions what role local communities and the arts and culture can play to the post-covid19 social and economic recovery.